System Metrics

-How to upload, view and use tracing data in the Deepchecks platform
+How to upload, view and use system metrics in the Deepchecks platform

-Deepchecks supports uploading and displaying tracing data alongside interactions and sessions.
-This allows users to evaluate not only the quality of outputs, but also to track operational performance metrics — such as latency, token usage, and more.
-Tracing is a core part of the evaluation process, helping teams assess both the quality and efficiency of their LLM pipelines.
+Deepchecks supports uploading and displaying system metrics alongside the interactions' and sessions' data fields.
+This allows users to evaluate not only the quality of outputs, but also to track operational performance metrics — such as latency, token usage, and more. system metrics are a core part of the evaluation process, helping teams assess both the quality and efficiency of their LLM pipelines.

-Tracing data refers to metadata that captures how each interaction was processed.
-While evaluation focuses on the quality of outputs, tracing provides insight into performance and resource consumption.
+System metrics refer to metadata that captures how each interaction was processed.
+While evaluation focuses on the quality of outputs, system metrics provide insight into performance and resource consumption.

-Currently, Deepchecks supports the following tracing fields at the interaction level:
+Currently, Deepchecks supports the following metrics at the interaction and session levels:

 Latency

 Users can provide the start and end time of each interaction.
-Deepchecks calculates and displays the total latency (duration in milliseconds).
+Deepchecks calculates and displays the total latency (duration in second).

 Token Usage